Dr Andy Bain

 Drawing on her background in marketing and using SNA and visualisation techniques she strives to understand how people connect, communicate, and respond (or not) to calls to action and where there are barriers.
 She has been commissioned by various organisations including the NHS, Public Health, and Housing Associations to help them understand the journey of demographics they have historically struggled to reach.
 Her work provides a fuller picture of people’s lives and the circumstances behind disengagement, offering evidence to inform more effective and responsive policy and practice.

-Rachel’s doctorate research thesis posed the question: “How can a digital marketing-informed map illuminate the intricate digital behaviours and motivations that fuel urban street gang involvement in London?”
+Rachel’s doctorate research thesis poses the question: “How can a digital marketing-informed map illuminate the intricate digital behaviours and motivations that fuel urban street gang involvement in London?”
 Her research uses Netnography as a method to learn how young people navigate or become influencers and creators and the importance fan power.
 Also exploring the grey areas where many are lurking but not accounted for.
-She believes using a marketing lens can provide context and understanding and building blocks for the multiple stakeholders to review the way digital platforms and their features mirror or open doors to actual gang involvement.
+She believes using a marketing lens can provide context and understanding and building blocks for the multiple stakeholders to review the way digital platforms and their features mirror or open doors to actual gang involvement